VanessaAoki/AwesomeBooks/README.md

 2. Type `$ cd AwesomeBooks` to move to the project folder;

 3. Open the `index.html` file and run the application;

+### Live demo
+Alternatively, you can run the app through the [live demo link](https://rawcdn.githack.com/VanessaAoki/AwesomeBooks/3ca746caa2332a3bc69bb2846545a09298e8045f/index.html).

 ## Author